 - Do NOT ch at the beginning of each row

-- If you need help with the abbreviations I have a cheat sheet here.
+- If you need help with the abbreviations I have a crochet cheat sheet.

 ch 70 (the scarf will “shrink” as you start working the sl sts)